 - Initial investigation

 - Verbal criticism from adult where appropriate

 - Relayed to form staff, then,

 - Headteacher, then,

 - Involvement of parent with the school

 - In the case of serious poor behavior that should be considered child on child abuse the headteacher and DSL must be informed and potentially social services / police in accordance with the Falkner House Safeguarding and Child Protection Policy.
 The headteacher or DSL will then update the Log.

-- 5.3 Reasonable Force: Staff may use "physical intervention" or restraint to avert 'an immediate danger of personal injury to, or an immediate danger to the property of, a person (including the child themselves) or to manage a
+- 5.3 Reasonable Force: Staff are trained to prioritise de-escalation, however as a last resort they may use "physical intervention" or restraint to avert 'an immediate danger of personal injury to, or an immediate danger to the

-child's behaviour if absolutely necessary'.
+property of, a person (including the child themselves) or to manage a child's behaviour if absolutely necessary'.
 Members of staff are able to restrain pupils from engaging in certain activities; if a pupil refuses to leave a room when instructed to do so, they will be physically removed.
 Such intervention or restraint is kept to the minimum required for the safety of staff and pupils.
 A record is kept of any occasion where physical intervention is used, and parents are informed on the same day or as soon as reasonably practicable.
-Please see appendix 2
+Please see Appendix 2